Modern Slavery Statement

 - recognise and respect the protection of internationally proclaimed human rights;

-- comply with the United Nations Global Compact principles on human rights and labour;
+- comply with the UN Global Compact principles on human rights and labour;

 - take part in the fight against any kind of corruption including extortion, bribery, influence peddling and facilitation payments;